 While working for Windhorst, Dale met and worked under an electrician who left to start his own company, Bond Electric.
 Dale was asked to work for Bond Electric Inc. in 1990.
 The Bond Electric job turned into a part time venture that worked well for Dale and the owner of Bond Electric for the next 28 plus years.

 Around 1991 Dale took a job as a trainee that was a little outside electrical work but somewhat related to it and also related to electronics.
 He was hired as a fire alarm service technician for Fire Alarm and Security Systems Company or FASSCO.
 Fire alarm became his primary job while still working part time as an electrician.
 He performed fire alarm system inspections as well as service and installation of fire alarm systems.
 While working for FASSCO, Dale worked mostly regional in the Kentucky and Indiana markets.
-Some of the projects he worked on were far enough from home to require a hotel stay.
+Some of the projects he worked on were

 In 2005 Dale went to work full time at ADI, a division of Honeywell, as a Sales Representative performing price quotes for fire alarm and security systems for customers nationwide.
 This job required no travel and little to no overtime.